ZhangDianxiong/cs325-Algorithm-Assignments/README.md

 How to use:
 bruteforce <--file name>
 divideandconquer <--file name>
-enhanceddnc <--file name>    (All those three files will have runtime prsented one it finish the execution, the shortest distance and related pairs will dump into a file called result.txt) randomGen x (x can be any positive non-zero integer) pointSet.txt who cantained random points will generated.
+enhanceddnc <--file name>    (All those three files will have runtime prsented one it finish the execution, the shortest distance and related pairs will dump into a file called output.txt) randomGen x (x can be any positive non-zero integer) pointSet.txt who cantained random points will generated.

 Tips & something should stay Alert: